CcccYxx/CS35L-Website/README.md

 ### News page
 ### Login/Signup page
 ### Forum page
-This page display the posts that registered users made.
+This page displays the posts that registered users made.
 In this page, you can make a post via submission form on the right.
-(The attachment picture is optional, but other fields are required) You can also like and delete other user's post
+(The attachment picture is optional, but other fields are required) You can also like and delete other user's post as you wish.
+There is no restriction on that because we believe our App serves the user, and our users have the freedom to decide what they want to see.
 ### Profile page
 ## Setup
 Go to game-website folder